robertmuth/Cwerg/getting_started.md

 First you need to install (cross) tool chains and emulators.

 Cwerg requires C++20 compatible compilers and Python 3.10 or higher.

+The emulators are needed for testing of ARM executables produced by Cwerg.

 ```
 sudo apt install cmake
 sudo apt install gcc g++